How to Fix Memory Card Errors: The Definitive Guide

 - Error Message "The disk in drive is not formatted" | Microsoft Support

-You try to access the data after connecting the card to a PC or Mac, only to find all those files and folders missing, or have become shortcuts -- the files are are 1-2 KB in size when they should be 1-2 GB.
-If you encounter this issue, your memory card is probably infected with malicious software and your data is hidden.
+You try to access those photos or videos stored on your camera card.
+Once you connect the card to a computer, only to find that all the pictures and folders are now missing, or have become shortcuts (with a few KBs in size the real size could be MBs or GBs).
+If you encounter this issue, your flash card has probably infected with virus or malware.
 Here are some posts with step-by-step fix instructions.

 - Virus Hiding Folders/Files in Memory Card | CCM